 Unfortunately, interest payments can add up quickly.
 For one thing, interest on your loan may be capitalized, meaning that unpaid interest is added to your loan principal and compounds.
 In this scenario, debt quickly mounts.

 The loan term

 The final piece of the puzzle when it comes to understanding student loans is the length of the term.
-You might find repayment terms ranging from a few years to well over a decade.

 Example of how student loans work